Lionel Scaloni

 Born in Pujato, Santa Fe, Scaloni debuted as a player for Newell's Old Boys in 1995.
-He spent most of his professional career in Spain, mainly at Deportivo de La Coruña, with whom he won the 1999–2000 Spanish league title and the 2001–02 Copa del Rey; in total, he amassed 258 games and 15 goals over 12 seasons in La Liga with three different teams.
+He spent most of his professional career in Spain, mainly at Deportivo de La Coruña, where he won the 1999–2000 Spanish league title and the 2001–02 Copa del Rey.
+In total, he amassed 258 games and 15 goals over 12 seasons in La Liga with three different teams.
 He also played for several years in Italy, with Lazio and Atalanta, before retiring in 2015.
 Internationally, he played for Argentina at under-20 level, and made his debut for the senior team in 2003; he won seven caps for the team between 2003 and 2006, and was part of their 2006 World Cup squad.

 Scaloni became a manager in 2016, starting as an assistant at Sevilla and Argentina's under-20 team.
 In 2018, he was named the outright manager of the under-20 team, and was chosen to lead the Argentina senior team later that year.
 With the senior team, he guided them to third place at his first international tournament, the 2019 Copa América, in Brazil.
-He won the 2021 edition, Argentina's first such honour in 28 years, and then beat Italy in the 2022 Finalissima.
+He won the 2021 edition, Argentina’s first such honour in 28 years, and then beat Italy in the 2022 Finalissima.
 Thereafter, the Scaloni-led national team won their third World Cup title, the first since 1986, in 2022 in Qatar.
+He also went on to win the 2024 Copa América as the Argentina manager, making it three consecutive tournaments won with the national team.